alexandermishin13/tm1637-kmod/README.md

 * Any other symbols leads to an error message.

-If at the 3rd position there is neither ':' nor ' ' (number format), then the clockpoint remains unchanged.
+If at the 3rd position there is neither ':' nor ' ' (number format), then the clockpoint will be turned off.
 On the other hand, the clock format is strict and requires 5 characters: a colon or space in the third position and 4 digits or placeholders in other ones ('##:##').